sebas77/Svelto.MiniExamples/Example1-DoofusesMustEat/Iteration3-Jobs/README.md

 Object-less pure ECS example that shows the basics of Svelto.ECS and Svelto.Tasks.

  ###  **Iteration 3:**
-   * Full jobified code with Svelto ECS 3.0
+   * Full jobified/burstified code with Svelto ECS 3.0